mandar33/Fake_News_Detection/README.md

 1. Python 3.6

 * This setup requires that your machine has python 3.6 installed on it. you can refere to this https://www.python.org/downloads/ to download python.
 Once you have python installed, you will need to setup PATH variables.
-To do that check this: https://www.pythoncentral.io/add-python-to-path-python-is-not-recognized-as-an-internal-or-external-command/
+To do that check this: a)Open Explorer. b)Right-click 'Computer' in the Navigation Tree Panel on the left. c)Select 'Properties' at the bottom of the Context Menu. d)Select 'Advanced system settings' e)Click 'Environment Variables...' in the Advanced Tab f)Under 'System Variables':
+g) Add
+PY_HOME
+C:\Python36
+PYTHONPATH
+%PY_HOME%\Lib;%PY_HOME%\DLLs;%PY_HOME%\Lib\lib-tk;C:\another-library
+h)Append
+path
+%PY_HOME%;%PY_HOME%\Scripts\
 * Optionally you can use anaconda in one step and use its anaconda prompt to run the commands.
 To install anaconda check this: https://www.anaconda.com/download/